Information about the new Graduate Route

 The Graduate Route includes a requirement for students to have studied in the UK for a certain amount of time.
 This time is: at least 12 months or the full length of your course, whichever is shorter.

 However, due to the COVID pandemic, and students having been permitted to undertake periods of study from overseas, there are currently a series of concessions around this.
-These concessions state that rather than being in the UK for a certain amount of time, student must arrive in the UK by a certain date to be eligible to apply for the Graduate Route.
+These concessions state that rather than being in the UK for a certain amount of time, student must arrive in the UK by a certain date/have a student visa to be eligible to apply for the Graduate Route.
+Once they have arrived in the UK, students then need to stay in the UK to complete their course.
 These concessions are outlined in the UKVI COVID-19 Guidance for Student Sponsors.

 These concessions are covered on paragraphs 3.23- 3.27 and are reproduced/explained below for you: